Summer Sunsets

 Sometimes, when I look at my children directly in the eyes and we hold eye contact, I am so enamored I can’t look away from them.
 Like a moth to a flame, I’m drawn to what I love even if it’s to my own detriment.
 The feelings that take over is a force so strong that it reminds me of the reality of two magnets coming together with effort, strong connection, and momentum.
 What a powerful picture of a purposeful design indicative of an originator.
 A creator so focused and methodical in everything made.
 In our humanity we notice our daily needs such as eating, sleeping, or playing.
 Children can be so quick to say when they are hungry or when things are too loud.
 But what about us as adults?
 Some of us have become skilled at ignoring ourselves and the health of noticing and meeting needs.
 How are we expressing our own human needs?
 Not just the daily ones, but our deeper needs, on a soul level?
 How do we get those needs met?
 As I write, I find myself exploring; life’s endless hurry, how people move to their own preferred retreat because life can be too painful, and my desire to work together to embrace the gift God has given to us through silence and solitude.

 Life is too often hurried and moving at a frenetic pace.
 Life is also painful at times.
 Many of us have experienced some kind of loss in our own lifetime.
 We might respond to pain by facing it, but most respond with avoidance.
 Looking to the created things to make us feel better or to numb our pain.
 Leaning into the busy culture, to producing, and to achieving have all been part of the success stories I’ve heard as a theme or thread of a normal American life.
 Life is fast and it’s affecting all of us just like the moth to the flame that ends in despair.
 I was recently sitting by our fire-pit on our back patio for about an hour one evening enjoying the sunset.
 As the darkness grew around me, I noticed the flames of the fire flickering back and forth dancing before my eyes.
-Many moths flew into these burning embers and would eventually parish from the flames.
+Many moths flew into these burning embers and would eventually perish from the flames.
 It seemed they were so fixated on the flame they didn’t even realize it was leading to their demise.
 What I have since learned is moths get confused by the light.
 Due to transverse orientation, moths can be guided by lights that are further away like the moon and the stars.
 The light is so distant that it helps them fly straight.
 If a light like a flame or porch light is near, they get confused and spiral out towards it.
 Understanding more about a moth makes me question how my own focus is affected wrongly.
 Where is your focus?
 Are you unknowingly flying toward a flame that will consume you?
 As I’ve grown from childhood to now adulthood, I’ve noticed the theme around me has changed in my lifetime.
 We are not just busy and hurried.
 People have also become consumers of what success and hard work have made and we want more.
 We feel entitled to more.
 On top of wanting more, in our rise of demands we also want more now.
 Instant gratification is worshipped in our society.
 We can talk more about how impatience plays a role in instant gratification another time.
 For now, we have moved from yearning, dreaming, and working hard to an insatiable world of gluttony and consumerism with access to endless streams of technology.
 Yet, we wonder why we are left feeling so fragmented in our thinking, feeling unsatisfied and so unfulfilled in our time here in this world.
 We satiate and then we still hunger.
 We still thirst.
 We are spiraling out.

 I admit, I think it’s human nature to look for the path of least resistance.
 The fastest and easiest route when a need arises, is to meet it.
 We eat when we are hungry, and drink when we are thirsty, physically speaking this is part of our survival.
 Emotionally and mentally we have things arise that we might define as a need that could actually just be coming from a desire in us.
 We might choose to follow the thought or feeling because it seems good, or we might avoid it if it’s too painful.
 I don’t deny that’s been a trend in my own life.
 Neuroscientists have research to prove how our own brain crafts deep grooves in the brain tissue from thoughts traveling down a familiar path.
 These repeated thoughts develop a refined groove which makes it easy for neurons to travel through.
 This path is defined by our own tendencies and pursuit of the path with the least resistance.
 It’s part of how we survive and conserve energy for what we want to really spend it on.
 The old adage that you bring about what you think about could be applicable here.
 We have become impatient consumers who are driven by fears in our past, in our now, and in our future.
 With that in mind, we also have the world we live in that is relative to us and what we enjoy.
 We have the virtual world which is on a whole other level and we have all been invited into becoming even more connected through these technological advances.
 It’s not my desire to villainize technology or social media sites, but rather a desire for us to understand how these things are influencing and attracting us.

 Everyone has a list whether written or unwritten.
 Orderly or chaotically circulating in and out of your thoughts as they come and go.
-The list you have that’s unique to you and your lifestyle, it demands attention.You know that list?
+The list you have that’s unique to you and your lifestyle, it demands attention.
+You know that list?
 Yeah, yours!
 Your list of to-dos you had in the household or maybe its just normal self-care items.
 Somehow, all of that just turned into a task that feels too hard.
 When things feel too hard in real life you can escape right into your virtual world, with whatever glowing rectangle box you would like.
-Whatever avenue that looks like for you, maybe its the Bible app, video chatting with a faithful friend, or text messages.
+Whatever avenue that looks like for you, maybe it’s the Bible app, video chatting with a faithful friend, or text messages.
 Cool.
-Maybe, its doom scrolling, checking your stocks, or your latest business plan to see how things are unfolding for you, like gaining an online following.
+Maybe, it’s doom scrolling, checking your stocks, or your latest business plan to see how things are unfolding for you, like gaining an online following.
 Possibly, it’s online shopping and tick-tock watching.
 Facebook reels can suck your soul right on in and before you know it, fifteen minutes turned into two hours gone.
 Just to pull at this proverbial thread a little further, what pain are you experiencing and trying to avoid?
 You can check where you retreat by looking at the screen time feature on your phone and studying the apps you frequent.
 You can see trends in what time of the day you use your phone the most.
 You can push pause on your consumerism and worship of comfort in your retreat, and look at your desire to be truly satisfied.
 Could you stop and feel what pain in life, or specifically your own life, you are avoiding?
 Maybe, for the first time you could see what we are all facing.
 Whatever unwanted feeling, task, or thought, it can be put off by whatever platform, at whatever time, and it’s all your choice.
 You get my point.
 Time is saying tick-tock and it’s ticking on.
 The cultural themes in our society may have changed in my lifetime but one thing is for sure.
 Life is still too busy, and moving faster than any one of us can keep up with.

 If reading this now troubles you and creates some tension, that was the goal.
 I hope it does.
 I want you to see where you might be spiraling out like the moth.
 Moving toward the wrong light.
 I have an awareness for hurry and performance in my own life and how it has shaped me.
 Many people have become accepting of both the healthy and unhealthy spaces we abide in.
 In relation to food, activities, and even in time spent with other people.
 Each of us coping with life in our own ways in an attempt to feel better.
 One thing in common in these spaces, healthy or otherwise, you can feel good or even better than good, but then it’s only temporarily.
 Then the night comes, then the morning and we wake up, and we are left with the cyclical rhythms of our life that don’t make music we even want to play on our proverbial radio of life.
 Oh, how the soundtracks are so catchy, even the ones we don’t want in our head.
 Maybe we could push pause.
 Maybe we could invite silence.